gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

 # 3. Business Content in Datasphere

-This is SAP Business Content developed in Datasphere, which is similar to SAP BW Content.
+This is SAP Business Content in Datasphere, which is similar to SAP BW Content.
 They are corresponding to the CDSViews, the datasources, in S/4HANA system.

 ![alt text](/Roadmap/images/BC1.png?raw=true)